Caroline Link: Beyond Silence

-Beyond Silence was Link's first break through, was nominated for the Oscar for Best Foreign Language Film and brought her global recognition.
-Beyond Silence illustrates the struggles of the main character Lara, a child of deaf adults (CODA), among communicating with her deaf parents Martin and Kai.
-Link uses the theme of silence in her story as an allegory for censorship, generational trauma and oppression in the heart of Germany society. " This isn’t really a movie about deafness, Beyond Silence.
+In 1996, Link made her breakthrough with the film Beyond Silence, which was nominated for the Oscar for Best Foreign Language Film.
+She used the theme of silence in her story as an allegory for censorship, generational trauma and oppression in the heart of Germany society.
+"This isn’t really a movie about deafness, Beyond Silence.
 It’s about deafness on the surface, of course, but the emotional substance is about communication in a family.
 I always try to speak about a universal emotion that most viewers will know and understand.
 So with Beyond Silence, I knew I wanted to make a movie about a father and a daughter – a daughter who loves her father very much but who feels drawn to a completely different world.
 This I knew from my own life, and this is what I wanted to write about before I knew I’d make a movie about a deaf family."

 “Women tend to worry a lot about their perception.
 We want to be nice people.
 But it’s not always possible to be calm, sweet and understanding when you are in a leading position or if you really try to get something that you need for your creative idea.
-I had to learn, that it is ok for a woman to WANT something, to be the boss and to sometimes even be aggressive”.
+I had to learn that it is ok for a woman to want something, to be the boss and to sometimes even be aggressive”.